sgwilym/talking-text/README.md

 talking-text is a jQuery plugin that helps you recreate the typing-it-out-by-itself effect used in many of your favourite RPG games.

-The features that make this more than a typewriter effect:
+Here's what make this more than a typewriter effect:
 - Pauses on punctuation
 - Slows down on specified elements so you can E-M-P-H-A-S-I-S-E things
 - Optionally makes little beep boop sounds as it types using the Web Audio API!
 With customisable 'voices'!